starkpay/apidoc/source/index.html.md

 This documentation will be updated on a regular basis.
 Please check back for updates.

+### Getting started

+• Create a new account or login at: https://dashboard.starkpayments.net
+• Complete your Profile and Business Details
+• Generate a Test or Live API key

 # Authentication

 > To authorize, use this code: